MicrosoftDocs/learn/learn-pr/azure/enable-external-collaboration-with-b2b/includes/3-collaborate-externally-b2b.md

 :::image type="content" source="../media/3-apps-access-panel.png" alt-text="Screenshot of apps access page for external user." loc-scope="other"::: <!-- APEX10 -->

-Now the external clinician can open your healthcare app from their Apps access panel.
+Now the external clinician can open your health records application from their Apps access panel.

-Congratulations, you've added the B2B collaboration user, and now they can start collaborating using your application!